codepath/android_guides/Defining-The-ActionBar.md

 </application>
 ```

 Change the `android:label` or `android:icon` to modify the ActionBar icon or title for a given activity or for the application as a whole.
-In any Java activity, you can call `getActionBar()` to retrieve a reference to the [ActionBar](http://developer.android.com/reference/android/app/ActionBar.html) and modify or access any properties of the ActionBar at run-time:
+In any Java activity, you can call `getActionBar()` to retrieve a reference to the [ActionBar](http://developer.android.com/reference/android/app/ActionBar.html) and modify or access any properties of the ActionBar at runtime:

 ```java
 ActionBar actionBar = getActionBar();